Adam Albert von Neipperg: Career

-Diplomat and general
+Diplomatic career

 In 1809, after the Austrian campaign, he was appointed ambassador to Sweden and encouraged Bernadotte to enter in the coalition which was formed in 1813.
 In reward for this service, he was decorated by the Swedish king.
 Neipperg rejoined the Austrian army and fought at Leipzig where he distinguished himself sufficiently to be appointed as lieutenant field marshal.

 In 1814, Klemens von Metternich sent him to negotiate with the King of Naples, Joachim Murat, who signed a secret peace treaty with Austria in order to keep his throne.
 Metternich's other intrigue was to try to distance Prince Eugene (stepson of Napoleon and son-in-law of King Maximilian I Joseph of Bavaria) from the French.
 When Napoleon returned from exile, Murat once again allied with his brother-in-law the Emperor, triggering the Neapolitan War.

+Later military career

 Neipperg commanded a corps in the Austrian army (called the Army of Naples) under Field Marshal Frederick Bianchi.
 Murat dispatched General Carrascosa with a division of Neapolitan troops to prevent Neipperg's corps linking up with Bianchi and the Austrian main body.
 Neipperg defeated Carrascosa at Scapezzano on 1 May 1815.
 The main Neapolitan force under Murat's command attacked Bianchi's smaller force, which was in a strong defensive position, at Tolentino on 2 May 1815.
 The attack was renewed on 3 May and the Neapolitan force was gaining an advantage over the Austrians, when Murat received news of Carrascosa's defeat.
 With the threat of Neipperg's large force approaching his flank, Murat had to order the Neapolitan army to withdraw, turning Tolentino from a potential Napoleonic victory into a defeat.

 In 1815, Neipperg participated in the short occupation of France.
 In July 1815, as the Austrian army crossed the Rhone, he took command of the troops in the French departments of Gard, Ardèche and Hérault.
 He was under the supervision of Bianchi, commanding the Austrian army in the south of France.
 He lived in Nîmes and left the city with the rest of the troops on 14 September 1815.

-Marriages
+Personal life

-Adam Albert married Therese Josephine Walpurgis, Countess von Pola (2 April 1778 – 23 April 1815) in 1806 and they had four sons:
+On 4 February 1806, Neipperg married Therese Josephine Walpurgis, Countess Pola (1778–1815).
+Before her death on 23 April 1815, they had four sons: